opensafely/sotrovimab-and-molnupiravir/README.md

 * If you are interested in how we defined our variables, take a look at the [study definition](analysis/study_definition.py); this is written in `python`, but non-programmers should be able to understand what is going on there
 * If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).
 * Developers and epidemiologists interested in the framework should review [the OpenSAFELY documentation](https://docs.opensafely.org)
+* NICE requested OpenSAFELY provide up-to-date information to inform their deliberations.
+Specifically, they wanted to understand the mortality rates for individuals admitted to hospital with COVID-19 and how this varies if the individual was admitted and / or needed ICU.
+The analysis that was possible to use to support NICE involved a study looking at how antiviral / monoclonal antibody provision to patients affected their mortality; however, due to the change in delivery of the COVID therapeutics away from Community Medicines Delivery units this additional breakdown by treatments was not available.
+Nevertheless, the information that could be supplied was shared with NICE to inform their wider work.

 # About the OpenSAFELY framework